 Optimized for Conversions

 Why is that important?
-Well, for example, let’s say that a landing page on your site receives 2,000 visitors a month and 100 of them “convert” (such as buying a product), that page has a 5-percent conversion rate.
+Well, for example, let’s say that a landing page on your website receives 200 visitors a month and 4 of them “convert” (such as buying a product or contacting you).
+That page has a 2% conversion rate.

-If certain aspects of the landing page were changed or improved (such as text, images, or even colors), the conversion rate might well climb to 10%, which would double the number of product sales each month without any increase in the number of website visitors.
-In other words, double the revenue at relatively modest cost.
+If certain aspects of the landing page were changed or improved, such as a headline, text, images, or even colors, the conversion rate might well climb to 4%, which would double the number of product sales each month, or leads, without any increase in the number of website visitors.
+In other words, double the revenue by simply increasing your conversion rate, which is typically far easier than finding a way to double your traffic.

 When it comes to your business website, there’s far more to it than just having a great-looking site.
 From having a responsive design to making sure your site has the highest conversion rate possible, many elements go into making sure your website is doing a great job for you.

-If think your website may need help, give us a call today.
+If you think your website could use some help, give us a call today.
+Let’s talk.
 We love to help.

 By Rich Stieg, President, RKS Marketing & Web Design